dougeby/IntuneDocs/intune/lob-apps-macos.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 Use the information in this article to help you add macOS line-of-business apps to Microsoft Intune.
-You must download an external tool to pre-process your .pkg files before you can upload your line-of-business file to Microsoft Intune.
-The pre-processing of your .pkg files must take place on a macOS device.
+You must download an external tool to pre-process your *.pkg* files before you can upload your line-of-business file to Microsoft Intune.
+The pre-processing of your *.pkg* files must take place on a macOS device.

 >[!NOTE]
 >While users of macOS devices can remove some of the built-in macOS apps like Stocks, and Maps, you cannot use Intune to redeploy those apps.
 If end users delete these apps, they must go to the app store, and manually re install them.
 >
->Only .pkg files may be used to upload macOS LOB apps to Microsoft Intune.
+>Only *.pkg* files may be used to upload macOS LOB apps to Microsoft Intune.

 ## Step 1 - Pre-process your software setup file

 Use the Intune App Wrapping Tool for Mac to enable Mac apps to be managed by Microsoft Intune.

 1. Download and run the [Intune App Wrapping Tool for Mac](https://github.com/msintuneappsdk/intune-app-wrapping-tool-mac).
-2. Use the `IntuneAppUtil` command within the **Intune App Wrapping Tool for Mac** to generate the .pkg line-of-business app file.<br>
+2. Use the `IntuneAppUtil` command within the **Intune App Wrapping Tool for Mac** to wrap *.pkg* LOB app file from a *.intunemac* file.<br>

     Sample commands to use for the Microsoft Intune App Wrapping Tool for macOS: